-How many of these health standards do you follow?
+How many of these health Standards do you follow?
 Tick the ones that apply to you.

-1. Have a bath or shower every day with soap - and wash your hair with shampoo 2-3 times a week.
-2. Wear a fresh pair of clean undergarments every day.
-3. Brush your teeth in the morning and before going to bed.
-4. Cut your fingernails and toenails regularly.
-5. Wash your hands with soap after going to the toilet.
-6. Use an anti-perspirant deodorant on your underarms if you sweat a lot.
-7. Wash your hands with soap before cooking or eating.
-8. Stay home when you are sick, so other people don't catch what you have.
-9. Wash dirty clothes with laundry soap before wearing them again.
-10. .
-Cover your nose with a tissue/your hand when coughing or sneezing. how healthy and hygienic you are, by giving yourself 1 point for every ticked statement!
-Then ${\bf k}$ at what your score means. take a Υοι ır Score /20: You need to work a lot harder to stay fit and fine!
-Make it a point to practice good habits da how much better you feel! ily and 4/20: Not bad, but there is scope for improvement!
-Try and add a few more good habits to you tine. r daily 14- 20/20: Great job!
-Keep up the good work!
-Your body and mind thank you!
-Sw achh Bharat Abhiyan We have already discussed the importance of following good hygiene and health practices for our selves.
+• Have a bath or shower every day with soap and wash your hair with shampoo week.
+2-3 times] • Wear a fresh pair of clean undergarments every day.] • Brush your teeth in the morning and before going to bed.] • Cut your fingernails and toenails regularly.] • Wash your hands with soap after going to the toilet.] • Use an antiperspirant deodorant on your underarms if you sweat a lot.] • Wash your hands with soap before cooking or eating.] • Stay home when you are sick, so other people don't catch what you have.] • Wash dirty clothes with laundry soap before wearing them again.] • Cover your nose with a tissue/your hand when coughing or sneezing.]

+See how healthy and hygienic you are, by giving yourself 1 point for every ticked statement!
+Then take a look at what your score means.